jembi/openhim-core-js/docs/getting-started.md

   "loginBanner": ""     // add text here that you want to appear on the login screen, if any.
 }
 ```

+Make sure you have the latest Apache server installed:
+sudo apt-get install apache2

+Make sure the apache service is up and running:
+sudo service apache2 status

 Now, navigate to your web server and you should see the OpenHIM-console load (eg. `http://localhost/`) and login.
 The default username and password are: